-The Department of Primary Industries (DPI), Earth Resources Division is the key agency responsible for minerals, petroleum and stone extraction.
+The Department of Primary Industries (DPI), Minerals and Petroleum Division is the key agency responsible for minerals, petroleum and stone extraction.
 However, a range of other agencies are also involved in relation to the granting of planning approvals and works approvals.

 When a mining project is first proposed, an initial assessment of the level of investigation by the proponent is required.
-Small projects with limited potential to impact on the community or the environment normally require a planning permit from the relevant local council.
-For larger projects in more sensitive areas, a more comprehensive Environment Effects Statement process may be required under the Environmental Effects Act 1978 administered by the Department of Planning and Community Development.
-In addition to obtaining planning approval, a work authority must be granted under the Mineral Resources (Sustainable Development) Act 1990 before mining works can commence.
-The work authority incorporates an approved work plan, which includes plans to manage environmental and community impacts, and other relevant consents and approvals, such as for cultural heritage management, native vegetation, Crown land access and Environment Protection Authority works approvals.
+Small projects with limited potential to impact on the community or the environment normally require an abbreviated assessment via a planning permit obtained from the relevant local council.
+For larger projects in more sensitive areas, a more comprehensive Environment Effects Statement may be required under the Environmental Effects Act 1978 administered by the Department of Sustainability and Environment.
+The EPA may also be required to give works approvals for some activities.
+Once a mine has been established, a project-specific Community Reference Group (CRG) may be established.
+These are usually established for significant mining activities and include community members as well as DPI.
+CRGs are established to review all aspects of the operation of the mine and its relationship with the community and other stakeholders.
+The scope of a review ranges from production plans to progress of rehabilitation to environmental monitoring.
+The licensee normally carries out environmental monitoring.
+Other key Government agencies also participate on these committees.

-Once a mine has been approved, a projectspecific Environment Review Committee (ERC) may be established for significant mining activities.
-ERCs most commonly include representatives of the site, community, interest groups, local council, DPI and other relevant government agencies.
-ERCs review environmental performance, but may also provide an opportunity for mining companies to seek feedback on their community engagement performance.